-Need to Talk with a Physical Therapists License Defense Attorney Near You?
+Need to Talk with a Physical Therapists License Defense Attorney in Arizona?

 As a physical therapist, you’ve worked hard to secure your license, and you take pride in serving your patients.